Mosiwi/mosiwi_wiki/docs/source/raspberry/R1D0000_raspberry_pi4/R1D0000_raspberry_pi4.md

 ![Img](../../_static/raspberry/R1D0000_raspberry_pi4/42img.png)
 The ”ls” command lists information about the files (the current directory by default).

-Content between “\$” and ”pi\@raspberrypi:” is the current working path. “~” represents the user directory, which refers to “/home/pi” here.
+Content between “\$” and ”pi@raspberrypi:” is the current working path. “~” represents the user directory, which refers to “/home/pi” here.
 ![Img](../../_static/raspberry/R1D0000_raspberry_pi4/43img.png)

 “cd” is used to change directory. “/” represents the root directory.